 LIFE Plan Questionnaire

 We take the plan presentation seriously.
 We show you precisely how your financial plan looks and what it says in plain English.
 Our primary objective is to evaluate the goals and timing, providing suggestions along the way.
+It is also through this process that we discover your Required Rate of Return (RROR) It is with this RROR which helps us to determine appropriate investment allocations.
+If however this RROR does not align with your temperament or risk profile, we must revisit the initial goals and objectives making adjustments as necessary.

 Recommendations & Implementation